VsFoxaDevs/VsFoxa/README.md

 # Friday Night Funkin' - Vs. Foxa / Foxa Engine
 Not a Psych fork again...

+And no, we will NOT do Story Edition 3.0, since we're already now taking a break from FNF.
+Cry about it.

 ## Story
 You and your girlfriend go down an alleyway, searching for the famous "Whitmore".
 However, a pink fox blocks your way!
 She seems to be trying to protect someone...
 And she does not want you to rap battle him!
 Sing 5 or more songs with her, maybe even a 6th one too?